Policies

 Office Policies:

-I am currently scheduling new patients.
-I see most patients during the week at traditional hours, but I can see people having regular psychotherapy visits on Saturdays if necessary.
-If you are new to my practice, please arrive 10-15 minutes before your appointment to fill out the usual insurance and privacy paperwork.
+I am accepting new patients.
+Established patients should arrive 10-15 minutes before appointments.
 If a conflict arises please call and cancel your appointment so that another person can use that time.

-Our fee schedules will be provided upon request.
 We do not accept Medicaid or Badger Care.
-I can certainly see you if you are covered under those plans, but you will be billed at regular charges and will be responsible for the entire amount of the bill.
+Patients covered by those plans will be billed at regular charges and will be responsible for the entire amount of the bill.

-All of your medical records will be held in strict confidence.
-I do not use outside transcription services.
-If you need forms filled out please try to bring them in well in advance to allow me time to complete them accurately.
+All medical records will be held in strict confidence.
+We do not use outside transcription services.
+If you have forms you would like filled out, please schedule sufficient time to complete them during your appointment.

 Payment options include cash or credit card.
 Personal checks are accepted only under certain situations that have been discussed in advance.